-To edit a Telnet protocol settings:
+To edit a set of Telnet credentials:

 - 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
 The Protocol Settings/Credentials dialog appears. - 2 Select an existing set of Telnet credentials, then click Edit.
-The protocol properties dialog appears. - 3 Modify the existing settings. - Enter a new Telnet Username. - Enter a new Telnet Password and the Confirm Password.
+The protocol properties dialog appears. - 3 Modify the existing settings.

+- Enter a new Telnet Username. - Enter a new Telnet Password and the Confirm Password.

-Note: SSH user names and passwords are encrypted.
+Note: Telnet user names and passwords are encrypted.

-- Enter the defined SSH port.
+- Enter the defined Telnet port.
 The default port number is 23. - 4 Click OK to save the protocol changes.

-To delete a Telnet protocol setting:
+To delete a set of Telnet credentials:

-- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
+- From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
 The Protocol Settings/Credentials dialog appears. - 2 Select an existing set of Telnet credentials, then click Delete. - 3 Click OK to save the protocol changes.
 The Telnet credentials are removed.